AMD is taking steps to break the link between the trade in minerals and ongoing conflict and human rights abuses in Central Africa.

 - A conflict-free smelter program that enables third-party validation of each smelter’s sourcing practices and a determination of whether its sources are conflict-free; and

-AMD works with its suppliers to identify the smelters and refiners (SORs) of origin within its supply chain for Subject Materials utilizing the standardized tracing processes developed by Electronic Industry Citizenship Coalition and the Global e-Sustainability Initiative and to transition over to conflict-free sources.
-AMD collected 100% of CMRTs from its active suppliers1 for 2016.
-AMD then compares the list of alleged SORs from its supplier submissions with the Conflict-Free Sourcing Initiative’s list of known smelters for third-party confirmation and current compliance status.
-Given that SORs are several steps removed from AMD, full understanding of the conflict status of the Subject Materials in our supply chain will take some time.
+AMD works with our suppliers to identify the smelters and refiners (SORs) of origin within our supply chain for Subject Minerals utilizing the standardized tracing processes developed by the RMI and to transition over to conflict-free sources.
+AMD collected 100% of Conflict Minerals Reporting Templates (CMRTs) from our active suppliers for 2017.
+AMD then compares the list of alleged SORs from its supplier submissions with the Responsible Minerals Assurance Process’s (RMAP) list of Conformant Smelters & Refiners.
+Given that SORs are several steps removed from AMD, full understanding of the conflict status of the Subject Minerals in our supply chain will take some time.

-100% of conflict mineral smelters or refiners identified in AMD’s supply chain have been independently audited, are in-process, or are eligible to participate in the CFSP audit process.
+100% of conflict mineral smelters or refiners identified in AMD’s supply chain have been independently audited, are in-process, or are eligible to participate in the RMAP audit process.